Crussader/DaPanda_MusicCog/README.md

-# Music bot baed on discord.py and lavalink
+# Music bot discord.py, amde with lavalink

 # Requirements
 First you need to run a command to install discord.py,